gecko0307/dagon/README.md

 Dagon
 =====
 Dagon is a 3D game development framework for D language.
 It is a reincarnation of [DGL](https://github.com/gecko0307/dgl) with several architecture improvements.
 Dagon is based on OpenGL 4.0 core profile, SDL2 and Freetype 2.8.1.
+It works under Windows and Linux.

 The goal of this project is creating a modern, easy to use, extendable game engine for D due to the lack of such.
 If you like Dagon, please support its development on [Patreon](https://www.patreon.com/gecko0307).
 You can also make one-time donation via [PayPal](https://www.paypal.me/tgafarov).
 I appreciate any support.
 Thanks in advance!